wp-plugins/roost-for-bloggers/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.0.5 =
+* Now supports Auto Push when posting from the WordPress mobile app and by email via Jetpack by WordPress.com

 = 2.0.4 =
 * Limited Auto Push to 'post' types only.
 Fixes situation with other plugin's custom post types triggering notifications.